Create a

 • Work-Life balance: Organizations that value work-life balance often emphasize flexible work schedules, remote work options, and family-friendly policies.
 Providing employees with opportunities to maintain a healthy work-life integration is highly valued.

 • Work environment: A comfortable, convenient, and supportive work environment, including office facilities, technology resources, and ergonomic considerations, can impact an organization's EVP.
-Enabling work-from-home options are a key component in this equation.
+Enabling work-from-home options is a key component in this equation.

 • Employee well-being: Organizations that prioritize employee well-being offer wellness programs, mental health support, work-life balance initiatives, measurement/monitoring, and a supportive environment that prioritizes the holistic well-being of their employees.